 Watt documents the stories of the families who owned these blankets, tagging each with a note indicating where it came from and its significance.
 Her work is in part a feminist statement about the relationship between women’s craft and fine art.

 In 2002, Watt made a stone sculpture “Pedestrian” installed along the bank of the Willamette River in Portland.
 She won a Joan Mitchell Foundation Fellowship in 2006.
 In 2014, more than 300 people contributed to her outdoor sculpture at Tacoma Art Museum.
 In 2016, Watt was commissioned by the U.S. State Department’s Art in Embassies program to create a permanent sculpture for the American Embassy in Islamabad, Pakistan.
-Her work is featured at the Denver Art Museum, which has a long history of showing Indigenous work.
+Her work is featured at the Denver Art Museum, which has a long history of showing Indigenous work, and the Metropolitan Museum of Art’s American Wing.